launchdarkly/lua-server-sdk/README.md

 Refer to the [SDK documentation](https://docs.launchdarkly.com/sdk/server-side/lua#getting-started) for instructions on getting started with using the SDK.

-Runnable examples in this repo are available:
+The following examples are available in addition to the usage guide linked above:

 | Example                                         | Purpose                                                                                       |
 |-------------------------------------------------|-----------------------------------------------------------------------------------------------|